rccreswell/SABS_project/Example/Readme.md

   - <strong>n</strong> is the number of parameters fitted
   - <strong>s</strong> is the myokit model loaded for myokit.simulation

+For a better comprehension of the example, please refer to the .mmt model in the /tests/test resources/ directory.

 ## Loading experimental data and setting up the instructions for fitting
 ```python
 fit_param_annot = ['constants.unknown_cst', 'constants.unknown_cst2']